“The most valuable part of the Workshop was that I got to live in a community of writers.”—Josh, grade 10

-Participants at the Fir Acres Writers’ Workshop come from a range of backgrounds.
-In the last three decades, we have welcomed writers from throughout the United States and international students from countries including Canada, Indonesia, Portugal, Singapore, Switzerland, Taiwan, Thailand and the United Kingdom.
+Students at the Fir Acres Writing Workshop come from a range of backgrounds.
+In the past, Fir Acres welcomed writers from throughout the United States and international students from countries including Canada, Indonesia, Portugal, Singapore, Switzerland, Taiwan, Thailand and the United Kingdom.

-Your portfolios, readings, and anthology provide opportunities to share what you have discovered about writing during the Workshop.
+These portfolios, readings, and anthology provide opportunities for students to share what they have discovered about their voice and their writing during the Workshop.